droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > Sly and subversive, night hags are the epitome of wickedness.
 They represent all that is evil and cruel in the world and want nothing more than to see the virtuous turn to villainy: love turned into obsession, kindness turned to hate, devotion to disregard, and generosity to selfishness.
 >
-> Once, night hags were creatures of the Feywild, a realm of enchantment and beauty.
-However, their foulness saw them exiled to the bleak realm of Hades long ago, where they degenerated into fiends.
-The foul taint of Hades twisted their once-fey nature, and the night hags have long since spread their malevolence across the Lower Planes.
+> Once, night hags were creatures of the First World, a realm of enchantment and beauty.
+However, their foulness saw them exiled to the bleak realm of Abaddon long ago, where they degenerated into fiends.
+The foul taint of Abaddon twisted their once-fey nature, and the night hags have long since spread their malevolence across the Lower Planes.
 >
 > Though night hags resemble withered crones, there is nothing mortal about them.
 Their withered faces are framed by long, frayed hair and curled ram's horns; horrid moles and warts dot their blotchy pale-blue skin; and their long, skinny fingers are tipped by claws that can slice open flesh with a touch.
 >
 > All hags possess magical powers, including the ability to alter their forms or curse their foes.
-A hag also bears some resistance to magic and mortal weapons alike, though the touch of silver wounds her like any other.
+A hag also bears some resistance to magic and mental damage, and the touch of cold iron wounds her even further.
 >
 > Arrogant to a fault, hags believe themselves to be the most cunning of creatures—and very often are.
 They are open to dealing with mortals, and will always keep their word—but a bargain with a hag is always dangerous.
 Hags enjoy watching mortals bring about their own downfall through these bargains, which often involve compromising their principles or giving up something dear.
 >